w3f/polkadot-wiki/docs/kusama/kusama-coc.md

 ---
-id: kusama-coc
 title: Kusama Code of Conduct
-sidebar_label: Code of Conduct
-description: Kusama's Code of Conduct to sustain chaos.
+description: Understand Kusama's Code of Conduct and guidelines for fostering a collaborative and respectful community.
-keywords: [coc, code of conduct, report, guideline]
-slug: ../../kusama-coc
 ---

 While Kusama has been its own network and has had its own ecosystem for a while now, it is still one